 Not only can smoking lead to throat and lung cancer it can also raise the risk of mouth cancer.

-Did you know that allergies can also affect your teeth?
-Symptoms can include tooth pain, dry mouth, bad breath and swollen gums.
+Did you know that allergies can also affect your oral health?
+Symptoms include tooth pain, dry mouth, bad breath and swollen gums and throat.
+Read on to learn more.